microsoft/CCF/doc/research.rst

 `CCF: A Framework for Building Confidential Verifiable Replicated Service <https://github.com/microsoft/CCF/blob/main/CCF-TECHNICAL-REPORT.pdf>`_
-  This paper present CCF, a framework to build permissioned confidential blockchains.
+  This paper presents CCF, a framework to build permissioned confidential blockchains.
 CCF provides a simple programming model of a highly-available data store and a universally-verifiable log that implements a ledger abstraction.
 CCF leverages trust in a consortium of governing members and in a network of replicated hardware-protected execution environments to achieve high throughput, low latency, strong integrity and strong confidentiality for application data and code executing on the ledger.